Duke University Trip to South Africa April- May 2018

 Here are some of the better Photos I took on the Trip.
 I am happy to share these with fellow travelers on the trip.
 I would appreciate it if you would give me credit for taking the photos.
 Here is how I have organized the photos:

 Out of all the photos there are few that are pretty good, and I am posting them on this page.
 I will then link to a second and third page where I will focus on different animals.
-As an example I will have a page of just elephants I photographed.
+As an example I will have a page of just elephants, one for Birds etc. I photographed.
 (See bottom of page for the links)

 Elephant drinking water

 Jan, The birds were on these rocks, and the first photo I took (below) I could not make out anything.
-With my camera, and it’s telephoto lens I was able to bring these into focus.
+With my camera, and it’s telephoto lens, I was able to achieve better focus, and yes those are seals on the distant rocks.

 Birds on the rocks with normal settings.